ghga-de/purge-controller-service/README.md

 This will give you a full-fledged, pre-configured development environment including:
 - infrastructural dependencies of the service (databases, etc.)
 - all relevant vscode extensions pre-installed
-- pre-configured linting and auto-formating
+- pre-configured linting and auto-formatting
 - a pre-configured debugger
 - automatic license-header insertion